Tap30/ripple/guides/DISASTER_RECOVERY.md

 When the backend server is unavailable:

-1. SDK retries with exponential backoff (typically 3 retries)
+1. SDK retries with exponential backoff (default: 3 attempts, backoff factor 2)
 2. Events are persisted to storage between retries
-3. After max retries, events remain in storage
+3. After `retryOptions.maxAttempts` exhausted, events remain in storage
 4. Events are restored and retried on next application start

 #### Detection